Canvas

 Canvas styles

 Canvas shapes use a different property schema than paragraph styles.
-Use the keys below — color/backgroundColor/border are paragraph properties and will be silently ignored.
+Use the keys below — color/backgroundColor/border are paragraph properties and will be silently ignored on shape commands.

 Naming aligns with SVG presentation attributes.
-Authors fluent in SVG will recognize
+Same semantics as SVG, JSON-style camelCase.

 | Property | Applies to | Description |